Intelligent Memory System

 Future Memory Features

-• Memory Management UI: Search, browse, edit, and organize memories through a dedicated interface
+• Memory Management UI: Search, browse, edit, and organise memories through a dedicated interface

-• Memory Export/Import: Share memory files between projects or team members
+• Memory Export/Import: Share memory files between projects or workspaces

-• Memory Analytics: Understand what the LLM is learning and how memories are being used
+• Memory Analytics: Understand what BB is learning and how memories are being used across your workspace

 Next Steps